Luciano Spalletti: Napoli

-In his first season in the club, although the season was trophyless, he led Napoli to finish 3rd in Serie A table, securing Champions League qualification for the first time in 2 years.
+In his first season in the club, he led Napoli to finish 3rd in Serie A table, securing Champions League qualification for the first time in 2 years.

-Second Season 2022–23: record breaking

-In the summer of 2022, many experienced players left the team, including veteran defender Kalidou Koulibaly, club top goal scorer in all competitions Dries Mertens, midfielder Fabian Ruiz, and team captain Insigne.
-To supplant their losses, the team in return brought in players such as Giacomo Raspadori, Khvicha Kvaratskhelia, Giovanni Simeone, and Kim Min-jae.
+In the summer of 2022, many experienced players left the team, including veteran defender Kalidou Koulibaly, club's all-time top goalscorer Dries Mertens, midfielder Fabián Ruiz and team captain Insigne.
+To supplant their losses, the team in return brought in players such as Giacomo Raspadori, Khvicha Kvaratskhelia, Giovanni Simeone and Kim Min-jae.

-On 7 of September, Napoli began their Champions League season by defeating 2021-22 finalists Liverpool 4–1.
+On 7 of September, Napoli began their Champions League season by defeating 2021–22 finalists Liverpool 4–1.
 On 4 October 2022, Napoli routed Ajax 6–1 at the Johan Cruyff Arena, inflicting the worst defeat ever to the Dutch giant in European competitions.
-Despite recording their first loss of the season away to Liverpool, on 1 November Spalletti led Napoli to finish first in their group and qualify for the knockout rounds.
+Despite recording their first loss of the season away to Liverpool, on 1 November, Spalletti led Napoli to finish first in their group and qualify for the knockout rounds.

-On 23 October, Napoli beat Roma 1–0, marking their 11th straight victory across all competitions to match the club record set in 1986 with Maradona, also going 3 points clear on top of Serie A table.
+On 23 October, Napoli beat Roma 1–0, marking their eleventh straight victory across all competitions to match the club record set in 1986 with Maradona, also going three points clear on top of the Serie A table.

-On 13 January 2023, Napoli crushed rivals Juventus 5–1, the worst defeat for Juventus in Serie A since 1993, as well as Napoli's 10th home win in all competitions.
+On 13 January 2023, Napoli crushed rivals Juventus 5–1, the worst defeat for Juventus in Serie A since 1993, as well as Napoli's tenth consecutive home win in all competitions.

-On 21 January, Napoli defeated Salernitana 2–0, ensuring a 12 point lead on the top of Serie A table, and becoming the third side in the three points for a win era to have reached 50+ points in the first half of a single Serie A season, after Juventus in 2013–14 and Inter in 2006–07.
+On 21 January, Napoli defeated Salernitana 2–0, ensuring a twelve-point lead on the top of the Serie A table, and becoming the third side in the three points for a win era to have reached 50+ points in the first half of a single Serie A season, after Juventus in 2013–14 and Inter in 2006–07.

-On 15 March, Napoli defeated Eintracht Frankfurt 3-0 and 5-0 on aggregate, to advanced to UEFA Champions League Quarter-finals for the first time in their history.
+On 15 March, Napoli defeated German side Eintracht Frankfurt 3–0 (5–0 on aggregate) to advance to the UEFA Champions League quarter-finals for the first time in the club's history.
+Napoli were eliminated in the next round by Milan following a 2–1 aggregate loss.

+On 4 May, Spalletti led Napoli to win their third Serie A title ever, and their first since 1990.
+Afterwards, he requested a year-long sabbatical from Napoli, which the club granted him.